neha3015singh/Clock-Machine/README.md

-# Clock-Machine
+# Portfolio

-Display the time feature.
+A portfolio is a compilation of academic and professional materials that exemplifies your beliefs, skills qualifiaction, educations, trainings, and experiences.

-A clock is a device that measures, indicates and keeps time.
+It provides insight into your personality and work ethics.